Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect

-\baselineskip=9pt We introduce a novel generative model for interpretable subgroup analysis for causal inference applications, Causal Rule Sets (CRS).
-A CRS model uses a small set of short rules to capture a subgroup where the average treatment effect is elevated compared to the entire population.
+\ABSTRACT{ A key question in causal inference analyses is how to find subgroups with elevated treatment effects.
+This paper takes a machine learning approach and introduces a generative model, Causal Rule Sets (CRS), for interpretable subgroup discovery.
+A CRS model uses a small set of short decision rules to capture a subgroup where the average treatment effect is elevated.
 We present a Bayesian framework for learning a causal rule set.
-The Bayesian framework consists of a prior that favors simpler models and a Bayesian logistic regression that characterizes the relation between outcomes, attributes and subgroup membership.
-We find maximum \textit{a posteriori} models using discrete Monte Carlo steps in the joint solution space of rules sets and parameters.
-We provide theoretically grounded heuristics and bounding strategies to improve search efficiency.
-Experiments show that the search algorithm can efficiently recover a true underlying subgroup and CRS shows consistently competitive performance compared to other state-of-the-art baseline methods.
+The Bayesian model consists of a prior that favors simple models for better interpretability as well as avoiding overfitting, and a Bayesian logistic regression that captures the likelihood of data, characterizing the relation between outcomes, attributes, and subgroup membership.
+The Bayesian model has tunable parameters that can characterize subgroups with various sizes, providing users with more flexible choices of models from the \emph{treatment efficient frontier}.
+We find maximum \textit{a posteriori} models using iterative discrete Monte Carlo steps in the joint solution space of rules sets and parameters.
+To improve search efficiency, we provide theoretically grounded heuristics and bounding strategies to prune and confine the search space.
+Experiments show that the search algorithm can efficiently recover true underlying subgroups.
+We apply CRS on public and real-world datasets from domains where interpretability is indispensable.
+We compare CRS with state-of-the-art rule-based subgroup discovery models.
+Results show that CRS achieved consistently competitive performance on datasets from various domains, represented by high treatment efficient frontiers. }